 Balancing work and life (outside of work) is extremely difficult.

-Loneliness & Fleeting relationships
+Being Nomadic: Loneliness & Fleeting Relationships

 I believe that the vast majority of people will hate their lives if they have to move location every few days or weeks.
-It goes against our instincts for a place to live, security, and stability.
+It goes against our instincts.
+We value a familiar place to live, security, and stability.
 But most of all, we value community.
 There’s plenty of research to suggest that the most important factor for mental health is a strong social network.
 And I don’t mean an online social network.
 Community is one you build, not one you slot into anonymously or semi-anonymously.
-Groups and communities on Facebook can slide into a channel for polarisation and self-validation.
+Groups and communities on Facebook can slide into a cesspool of polarisation and self-validation.
 What we need is our own personal network of people we can talk to, touch, and hug.
 Real friends are worth more than any therapy.
 They offer more joy and comfort than any life of zipping around the world can.

 Removing the distractions of work allows me to be present, to be mindful, and to almost meditate on the experience